MarcHoutreille/ASBL-Feriadart/README.md

 <br>

-4. The last section shows collection of links to published articles.
+4. The last section shows a collection of links to published articles.

 <br>